The Blank Page

 Technique 2: Stream of Consciousness

 Many writers (myself included) have problems with “just writing.”
-The solution is to have a key phrase that you always start with.
+I find it helpful to have a key phrase that I always start with.
 Mine is “But Yet Not For”.
-I write those words, and then just keep writing, spewing out whatever words come into my head.
+I write those words, and then spew out whatever words come into my head.
+They’re kind of a trigger that puts me into stream-of-consciousness mode.

 I’ll give it a shot right now, so you can see what I’m talking about.